Moshe Dayan: Southern Command

 [Retaliation is] the only method that [has] proved effective, not justified or moral but effective, when Arabs plants mines on our side.
 If we try to search for that Arab, it has no value.
 But if we harass the nearby village... then the population there comes out against the [infiltrators]... and the Egyptian Government and the Transjordanian government are [driven] to prevent such incidents, because their prestige is [at stake], as the Jews have opened fire, and they are unready to begin a war...

 The method of collective punishment so far has proved effective...
 There are no other effective methods.

 In 1950, Moshe Dayan also ordered the Israeli army in 1950 to destroy the Shrine of Husayn's Head, more than a year after hostilities ended.
 It is thought that the demolition was related to Dayan's efforts to expel the remaining Palestinian Arabs from the region.

 On 8 March 1951, 18 were killed at Idna.
 On 20 October 1951, two Battalion 79 (7th Brigade) companies destroyed several houses and an ice factory in eastern Gaza City; dozens were killed and injured.
 On 6 January 1952, an armoured infantry company from the same battalion attacked a Bedouin camp, Nabahim, near Bureij refugee camp killing 15.
 Glubb Pasha wrote that the objective of this new strategy seemed to "be merely to kill Arabs indiscriminately".
 Dayan saw it as an "eye for an eye".
-He was a close friend of Amos Yarkoni, an Arab officer in the Israel Defense Forces, At the time, the Military Commander commented that "if Moshe Dayan could be the Ramatkal (Chief of General Staff) without an eye, we can have a Battalion Commander with a prosthetic hand".
+He was a close friend of Amos Yarkoni, an Arab officer in the Israel Defense Forces, At the time, the Military Commander commented that "if Moshe Dayan could be the Ramatkal (Chief of the General Staff) without an eye, we can have a Battalion Commander with a prosthetic hand".

-At the end on 1951, Dayan attended a course at the British Army's Senior Officers' School in Devizes, England.
+At the end of 1951, Dayan attended a course at the British Army's Senior Officers' School in Devizes, England.
 In May 1952, he was appointed operational commander of the Northern Command.